-58 Judgment of the Court (Second Chamber) of 21 October 2015, New Media Online GmbH v Bundeskommunikationssenat, Case C-347/14 (hereinafter, "New media Online GmbH" case).
+343 Judgment of the Court (Second Chamber) of 21 October 2015, New Media Online GmbH v Bundeskommunikationssenat, Case C-347/14 (hereinafter "New media Online GmbH" case).

-59 The online versions of the main European newspapers all have dedicated video sub-sections that in some cases even offer news bulletin breaking news (e.g. the Guardian, Repubblica, Spiegel Online, El Pais, etc).
+344 The online versions of the main European newspapers all have dedicated video sub-sections that in some cases even offer news bulletin breaking news (e.g. the Guardian, Repubblica, Spiegel Online, El Pais, etc).

-60 The 2015 Reuters Institute Media report reports a significant increase in online news video views, notably in Spain (+10), Denmark (+8), UK (+5) and Italy (+5).
+345 The 2015 Reuters Institute Media report reports a significant increase in online news video views, notably in Spain (+10), Denmark (+8), UK (+5) and Italy (+5).
 The trend is most pronounced amongst the under 35s.

-61 According to the University of Oxford (Reuters Institute Digital News Report 2015, University of Oxford. in 8 EU countries (FR, DE, DK, FI, IT, ES, IE) two-thirds of smartphone users (66%) use the device to access news every week.
+346 According to the University of Oxford (Reuters Institute Digital News Report 2015, University of Oxford. in 8 EU countries (FR, DE, DK, FI, IT, ES, IE) two-thirds of smartphone users (66%) use the device to access news every week.
 70% of smartphone users have a news app installed on their phone.
 Also, in those countries, print newspapers are only the third or fourth source of news.
-A significant gap separates print newspapers from TV and the Internet as sources of news (which scored respectively first and second except in IE, DK and FI where online is already the first source of news). https://reutersinstitute.politics.ox.ac.uk/sites/default/files/Reuters%20Institute%20Digital%20News%20Report%202015_Full%20Report.pdf the Directive (also in conjunction with the EU eCommerce Directive) contributed to avoid overregulation of online services.
+A significant gap separates print newspapers from TV and the Internet as sources of news (which scored respectively first and second except in IE, DK and FI where online is already the first source of news). https://reutersinstitute.politics.ox.ac.uk/sites/default/files/Reuters%20Institute%20Digital%20News%20Report%202015_Full%20Report.pdf overregulation of online services.
 This fulfilled the objective to foster the online market and unlock the potential of convergence of different types of media content.

-62 EU Kids Online 2014, Children's online risks and opportunities
+347EU Kids Online 2014, Children's online risks and opportunities

-63 In the New Media Online GmbH case
+348 In the New Media Online GmbH case